Last Updated on

 - CSS Igniter.

-There are many free blog themes available on WordPress and other websites as well.
-However, sometimes, they aren’t enough to satisfy the needs of the users and come with limited options.
+There are many free blog themes available on WordPress.
+However, sometimes these come with limited design options.

-That said, as a new blogger, you can start your blog with a free theme and then move on to a more personalized option.
-As long as it loads fast and allows you to start publishing content, there’s no reason not just to get started now and worry about your perfect design later.
+That said, you can always start your blog with a free theme and then move on to a more personalized one after your content is up.
+As long as it loads fast and allows you to start publishing content, there’s no reason not just to get started and worry about your perfect design later.

-WordPress literally offers thousands of plugins with different functionalities, including those for email marketing and enhancing the SEO of your site.
+WordPress offers thousands of plugins with different functions, including everything from email marketing and calendar integration to opt-in forms and SEO tools.

-That’s why I curated a list of the 15 best WordPress plugins to help you enhance your new blog (and the ones I use):
+I curated a list of the 15 best ones to help you enhance your new blog (and the exact ones I use):